sylvaticus/juliatutorial/plotting.md

 # Plotting

+Plotting can be obtained with several packages.

 ## The `Plots` package

-The package "Plots" can work on top of various backends.
-These are chosen running `chosenbackend()` (that is, the name of the corresponding backend package but all in lower case) before calling the `plot` function.
+Maybe the most flexible plotting package is `Plots`, as it can work on top of various backends, while providing a unified interface.
+Backends are chosen running `chosenbackend()` (that is, the name of the corresponding backend package, but all in lower case) before calling the `plot` function.
 You need to install at least one backend before being able to use the `Plots` package.

 For example: